 Competition Schedule and Location

 listed here.
-In May, two “Rising Star” winners from the US MASTERS attend MASTERS International at ISEF.|
+In May, two “Rising Star” winners from the U.S. MASTERS attend MASTERS International at Regeneron ISEF.

-|Mid August||300 national semifinalists are selected by a prestigious panel of scientists and engineers.|
+|Mid August||300 national semifinalists are selected by a prestigious panel|

 |Late August||30 national finalists are announced from the pool of semifinalists.|

-|October 19-24||30 finalists travel to Washington, D.C., (with a parent) where they compete in the Broadcom MASTERS for four days.
-They are judged on their science or engineering project, proficiency in a particular STEM subject and their ability to work with their teammates during competition.|
+|October 27 – Nov 2||30 finalists compete in the Broadcom MASTERS for four days.
+They are judged on their STEM project, proficiency in a particular STEM subject, and their ability to work with teammates during competition.|

-|MASTERS Finalist Week Schedule:|
+|MASTERS Finalist Week Schedule|

 |Broadcom MASTERS Science and Engineering Project Showcase||Finalists’ projects are displayed, where they share their STEM knowledge with a panel of world-renowned scientists and engineers.|

-|STEM Challenge Day||Finalists engage in an action-packed day of team competitions focused on STEM challenges at an exciting venue.|
+|STEM Challenge Day||Finalists engage in an action-packed day of team competitions|